saucelabs/sauce-docs/docs/dev/cli/saucectl/init.md

 ## Description

-Generate a configuration file for use in running tests through saucectl.
+Generate a configuration file for use in running tests through `saucectl`.

 ## Usage